Research Infrastructure Investment Program

 - Uniqueness and comparative research advantage offered, if any;

-- Significant length of time since receipt of funds from central (OVPR or AHC) or college;
+- Length of time since receipt of funds from central (OVPR or AHC) or college;